-Upon direct request from the colleges or the common application for information pertaining to a student's discipline record, the student must honestly and fully disclose if he or she has been subject to a disciplinary response including, but not limited to, probation, reflection period, dismissal or withdrawal from the school.
+Upon direct request from the colleges or the common application for information pertaining to a student's discipline record, the student must honestly and fully disclose if he or she has been subject to a disciplinary response including, but not limited to: probation, reflection periods, academic honesty, dismissal or withdrawal from the school.
 Upon direct request from the colleges or the common application for information pertaining to a student's discipline record, the CIC Secondary School Counselor will honestly and fully disclose if a student has been subject to a disciplinary response.